If you never seem to have enough time, better time management may help you regain control of your days.

 "Spending more time on something doesn't necessarily achieve more," she says.
 "Staying an extra hour at work at the end of the day may not be the most effective way to manage your time."

 Have a lunch break

 Lots of people work through their lunch break, but Emma says that can be counter-productive.
 "As a general rule, taking at least 30 minutes away from your desk will help you to be more effective in the afternoon," she says.

 "Go for a walk outdoors or, better still, do some exercise," says Emma.
 "You'll come back to your desk re-energised, with a new set of eyes and renewed focus."

 Planning your day with a midday break will also help you to break up your work into more manageable chunks.

 - not urgent but important

 - neither urgent nor important

-“The aim is to learn how to become better at reducing the number of urgent and important tasks.
-Having to deal with too many urgent tasks can be stressful,” says Donaldson-Feilder.
+"The aim is to learn how to become better at reducing the number of urgent and important tasks.
+Having to deal with too many urgent tasks can be stressful," says Emma.

-- Delete: half of the emails you get can probably be deleted immediately.
+- Delete: you can probably delete half the emails you get immediately.